Male Factor Infertility ColoCRM

 Male Factor Infertility

 The laboratory technique of Intracytoplasmic Sperm Injection (or ICSI) has revolutionized the way we can treat male infertility.
-Even men with no sperm in their semen can father a pregnancy if the urologist extracts sperm from the man’s epididymis or testicle for use in IVF.
-With ICSI, an extremely sharp glass needle is used to inject one sperm directly into the center (cytoplasm) of the egg under the guidance of a specially fitted microscope.
+Even men with no sperm in their ejaculated sample, pregnancy may be possible with this technique.
+In this circumstance, an urologist can extract sperm from the man’s epididymis or testicle for use in IVF.
+With ICSI, a specialized glass needle is used to inject a single normal sperm directly into the center (cytoplasm) of the egg under the guidance of a specially fitted microscope.
 The success rate with this technique varies considerably among IVF programs and is highly dependent upon the skill of the embryologist performing the procedure.

-Our excellent results have been documented in an article published in the medical journal Fertility and Sterility.
+Our excellent results have been documented in an article published.
 Candidates for ICSI include men with (1) severely compromised sperm parameters, including concentration, motility, morphology, or antisperm antibodies; (2) blockage or absence of the vas deferens, where sperm is surgically collected by microsurgical epididymal sperm aspiration (MESA) or testicular biopsy for ICSI; and (3) those who had low or failed fertilization on prior IVF attempts; (4) unknown infertility after all diagnostic tests are completed.
-Our IVF pregnancy rates with ICSI are equivalent to those of couples with non-male factor infertility who do not require ICSI; and (5) certain medications or other medical history.
+Our IVF pregnancy rates with ICSI are equivalent to those of couples with non-male factor infertility who do not require ICSI.